meza/auth0-remix-server/README.md

 It's built as part of the efforts to deliver the [trance-stack](https://github.com/meza/trance-stack/).
 As such, the initial release of this library only covers the MVP needs of the stack.
 It will keep evolving over time and with your help.

+## Why?

+Some of the other solutions out there seem to miss the actual token validation and basic security measures.
+This library attempts to bridge that gap and also provide a convenient interface to use.

 ## What is still missing?

 - [ ] utilise the STATE parameter to prevent CSRF